-The Company also participates in the Steelworkers Pension Trust (the "Trust"), a multi-employer defined-benefit pension plan that is open to all hourly and salaried employees associated with the Bridgeville facility.
+The Company also participates in the Steelworkers Pension Trust (the "Trust"), a multi-employer defined-benefit pension plan that is open to all hourly and salaried employees associated with the Bridgeville facility, which includes each of the named executive officers.
 The Company makes periodic contributions to the Trust based on hours worked at a fixed rate for each hourly employee and a fixed monthly contribution on behalf of each salaried employee.
-The hourly employees may continue their contributions to the 401(k) retirement plan.
-The Company makes a monthly contribution to the 401(k) retirement plan on behalf of each salaried employee participating in the Trust.
+The Company also makes a monthly contribution to the 401(k) retirement plan on behalf of each salaried employee.
 The amount of the contribution will be dependent upon each salaried employee's contribution to the 401(k) retirement plan.
+The hourly and salary employees may continue to make their own contributions to the 401(k) retirement plan.